 On the farm where I grew up in Iowa, we had a natural stream called the Indian Creek.
 It wound its way through our pasture land, in a valley that likely was originally carved out by the glacial meltwaters of the last ice sheet.
-Nature supplied the stream with fish, turtles, frogs and crustaceans under rocks where it was shallow with rapids.
-Among the fish we had were minnows, chubs, and bullheads.
+Nature supplied the stream with fish, turtles, frogs and crustaceans, which hid under rocks in shallow part we called rapids.
+Among the fish inhabiting the creek were minnows, chubs, and bullheads.
 As a boy I fished from the bank of the creek.

 It was also where others, over the course of time, seined for minnows, to net for bait.

 From my young years on, there was also another stream with fish present in it: in the stream of thought of our faith, that of our Catholic and Christian belief.